Carlisle power stations: Closure and aftermath

 The constrained James Street site was too small for new larger generating plant to meet the increasing demand for electricity following the First World War.
 In the decade following the War the national consumption of electricity more than doubled from 3,577.7 GWh in 1919 to 8,746 GWh in 1929.
 A new power station was built at Willow Holme.
 The James Street station was closed in 1927.
 The electricity equipment was removed soon after and the chimney demolished.
 The building was used as stores, a maintenance depot and offices.
 An extension was built in 1937 in 'Moderne' style to make more office space and the building was used by the electricity undertaking and later by NORWEB – the area electricity board – until 1987.

 The building then became the Carlisle Enterprise Centre.
 Formal 'listing' of the building as of special architectural or historic interest was rejected in 2015.
 The grounds for rejection were the building had undergone significant change; the generating equipment had been removed; and there was a lack of architectural interest in the functional eclectic nature of the buildings.

 Willow Holme station

 To cater for the increase in demand for electricity following the First World War a large modern power station was built at Willow Holme, or Willowholme (54°54'01.1"N 2°57'31.7"W) on the River Eden West of the municipal sewage works.
-The site was developed in two phases, low pressure (LP) steam units were installed in 1923–30 and high pressure plant (HP) in 1943–44.
-As part of the Second World War programme to increase generating plant in North West England the capacity directions were issued in May, 1940 by the Central Electricity Board to increase output from 26,150 kW to 86,150 kW.
-This comprised 2 x 30,000-kW units the first of which was running by January 1943, and two years later for the second unit.
+The first installation being two turboalternators of 2.4 MW and 3.6 MW capacity in 1927 and 1928 these having been removed from the original station site at James Street.
+Extensions were carried out in 1927 and 1930, comprising a 7.2 MW and a 15 MW turbo-alternator of B.T.H. manufacture together with Stirling boilers one of 25,000 lb/hr and seven of 30,000 lb/hr.
+As part of the Second World War programme to increase generating plant in North West England capacity directions were issued in May 1940 by the Central Electricity Board to increase output from 26,150 kW to 86,150 kW.
+Consisting of two 30 MW B.T.H. turboalternators generating at 11 kV, connected to the 33 kV busbars by generator transformers were commissioned in 1943 and 1944,.
+The steam raising plant consists of five Stirling boilers, rated at 150 klb/hr with chain grate stokers.